Riptide (Sick Puppies song)

 "Riptide" is the fourth single from Sick Puppies' third album Tri-Polar, which impacted radio on 8 February 2011.
 Originally this song was planned to be the second single, but "Odd One" narrowly beat out "Riptide" because of its strong lyrical message.

 Music video

-A music video was premiered on 6 April 2011 on Yahoo music.
-The video features the band playing in front of a lot of T.V's screening the most shocking breaking news and the iniquities in the world.
+A music video was premiered on 6 April 2011 on Yahoo Music.
+The video features the band playing in front of a wall of T.V's screening the most shocking breaking news and iniquities in the world.
 At the end of the video a child turns off the T.V. and it shows a phrase saying: "There is still hope".
 It was directed by Travis Kopach.